equinor/eit-web-ar/docs/game-api.md

 ### Responses

 #### 200 OK
-The entity was removed from you and assigned to another player
+The entity was removed from you and assigned to another player.

 Might be implemented: Returning the player who got the entity.

-#### 410 Gone
-The user does not exist.

-#### 409 Conflict
+#### 409 Can't send this entity
-You don't own the specified entity (or the entity does not exist).
+You don't own the specified entity, or the entity does not exist.

+#### 410 Player does not exist

 ## GET `/entities/:playerId`